tejuingalagi/github-repository-searcher/README.md

 # GitHub Repository Searcher API

-A Spring Boot REST API that fetches repositories from GitHub, stores them in PostgreSQL, and provides advanced filtering, sorting and pagination.
+A Spring Boot REST API that fetches repositories from the GitHub REST API, stores them in PostgreSQL, and provides filtered retrieval using sorting and pagination.

-This project demonstrates clean backend architecture, external API integration, database upsert handling and centralized error handling.
+This project demonstrates backend API development, external API integration, database persistence, validation, and structured error handling.

 ---